aldjoted/Mathematical-Modeling-Of-Infectious-Diseases-V1/Readme.md

-# Mathematical Modeling of SARS-CoV-2 Dynamics in Spain and General SIR Framework
+# Mathematical Modeling of SARS-CoV-2 Dynamics in Spain and General SEIR Framework

 This C++ project implements and calibrates an age-structured deterministic compartmental model (SEPAIHRD) to simulate the SARS-CoV-2 epidemic dynamics in Spain during 2020.
 It also includes a C++ framework with implementations of fundamental SIR (Susceptible-Infected-Recovered) models.
 The project focuses on Bayesian calibration techniques, assessment of Non-Pharmaceutical Intervention (NPI) impacts, and estimation of hidden epidemic dynamics, applying methodologies discussed in the SMATM128 course (UNamur).